vkostyukov/la4j/ArchSW-docs/Physical View.md

 # Physical View

+In this section, we consider the system as a whole and how it can be used and interfaced with other components.

 ![diagram](uml/physical_view/PhysicalView.png)

 It is possible to use this library in any operating system, due to the fact that it is implemented in java.